italiangrid/voms/documentation/voms-clients-guide/3.0.3/index.md

 ## Installing the clients <a name="install">&nbsp;</a>

-To install the VOMS clients, configure the EMI 3 repositories as appropriate for the distribution where you will install the VOMS clients.
+To install the VOMS clients, configure the [UMD repositories][umd] as appropriate for your target distribution.

-On Scientific Linux 5 or 6, voms clients are installed with the following command:
+On SL/CENTOS 6, VOMS clients are installed with the following command:

 ```
 yum install voms-clients3
 ```

-On Debian6 use the following command:
+On CENTOS 7, VOMS clients are available in EPEL 7, and are installed with the following command:

 ```
-apt-get install voms-clients3
+yum install voms-clients-java
 ```

 ## Configuring VOMS trust anchors <a name="voms-trust">&nbsp;</a>